adoante/CS-435-Final-PomodoroStudyTimer/README.md

 **TO DO**
 - RTC module
+	- I believe that a Real Time Clock Module would improve the timers accuracy
 - Upgrade to IoT
+	- Internet all the thing!
+- Web interface
+	- It would be neat to have a web interface for user customization and ease of use (timer values).
+Of course this should not subtract from the fact that this is a physical device.
 - Weekly email summary/stats
+	- Stats are, imo, always useful and fun to display.
 - Pretty case for it all
+	- Designing a 3D printable case would be nice (considering all the exposed wiring)
 - Shrink Hardware size
+	- Designing a PCB and using SMD soldering would be very intresting and help with bring the device with you.

 ## Summary